Kyrell Matthews: Mum and partner guilty of killing toddler son

 He had 41 rib fractures when he died, which his mother Phylesia Shirley, 24, said were caused when she gave him CPR.

-Following a trial at the Old Bailey Shirley was convicted of manslaughter and Kemar Brown was found guilty of murder.
+Following a trial at the Old Bailey, Shirley was convicted of manslaughter and Kemar Brown was found guilty of murder.

 Sentencing has been adjourned to 25 March.